mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 205- connection dedicated
 The connection has been moved to a dedicated handler thread (see [\#Connection dedication](#Connection_dedication "wikilink")).

-207- fast cap enabled
-Fast call-attribute profiling has been enabled.
-This status code is defined by XBDM, but does not appear to be used.
-It may have been a planned feature that was never implemented or left over from pre-release versions of XBDM.

 #### 4xx Failure